|

 would like to make a comment about Bill's articles or book, or join

-the mailing list for songwriting info, please fill out the form at the
+the mailing list for songwriting info, or

-For Booking Songwriting Workshops, Conference Programs, Concerts,
+Book Songwriting Workshops, Conference Programs, Concerts,

 School Programs, LUNCH Ensemble Events, or customized programs,